 |Weight||130kg (20st 6lb)|

-As a member of an established Tongan rugby dynasty, Mako Vunipola is making his own mark on the game and played off the bench in seven consecutive matches for England before starting against Italy in March this year.
-He stepped up for his Test debut in the QBE International against Fiji last November after making only 15 Aviva Premiership appearances.
+As a member of an established Tongan rugby dynasty, Mako Vunipola is making his own mark on the game and played off the bench in seven consecutive matches for England before starting against Italy last March.
+He stepped up for his Test debut in the QBE International against Fiji last November last year after making only 15 Aviva Premiership appearances.
 He replaced Joe Marler after 46 minutes of the game that brought a 54-12 victory.

 Mako, who has studied Business and Management at the Open University, was a member of the Bristol Rugby Academy and spent time on loan to Clifton.
 He was educated at West Monmouth School, Castle School in Bristol and Millfield, having first played when nine at Griffithstown Junior School, near Pontypool before moving on to Newport High School.
 He said: “I played anywhere I wanted when I was younger but I always knew I would end up in the front row.”